 Once a cluster of single-family Victorians and bungalows, the Golden Triangle has transformed into a mixed residential and commercial neighborhood.
 Just south of downtown, the Golden Triangle is bordered by Speer Boulevard, Colfax Avenue and Lincoln Street.
-In addition to the arts offerings, the area is also home to the Denver Public Library's Michael Graves-designed main branch, the new Colorado History Center (opened April 28, 2012), Denver Mint and the historic Byers-Evans House Museum.
+In addition to the arts offerings, the area is also home to the Denver Public Library's Michael Graves-designed main branch, the History Colorado Center, Denver Mint and the historic Byers-Evans House Museum.

 The mini-community's hippest attractions, however, are the diverse art galleries, all within walking distance of one another.
-First Fridays Art Walk runs a free shuttle to area galleries, museums and studios on the first Friday of each month.
-Maps are provided, and the walks start at 13th and Bannock streets.
 Here are some of the gallery highlights:

 Native American Trading Company: Luxurious Southwestern and American Indian art in the form of weavings, chief blankets, pottery, baskets, jewelry and artifacts.
-1301 Bannock Street.
+1301 Bannock St.

 Walker Fine Art: Beautiful, contemporary mixed media and sculpture in stone, steel, bronze and glass featuring regional, national and international artists.
-300 W. 11th Avenue.
+300 W. 11th Ave.

 Paper Clouds Studio: Contemporary papermaking and mixed media by Denver artist Roxanne Rossi and other featured artists.
-136 W. 12th Avenue.
+136 W. 12th Ave.